Velidonimo/translator/README.md

+# Google translator
-# A simple translator engl to rus via Google translate API
+A simple translator engl to rus via Google translate API Please check the app screen in Screen folder